-Previous titles (Monster Hunter Tri, and Monster Hunter 3 Ultimate specifically) attempted to change up gameplay (and by extension, to combat repetitiveness) by adding in 3D underwater combat... though it was flawed in many ways.
-Although the mechanic was interesting, and worked some of the times - quite simply, the issues with regards to slugishness, the camera, and distinct differences in how each weapon worked while underwater meant that fights underwater only felt marginally related to their dry land counterparts.
+Previous titles (Monster Hunter Tri and Monster Hunter 3 Ultimate specifically) attempted to change up gameplay (and, by extension, to combat repetitiveness) by adding in 3D underwater combat... though it was flawed in many ways.
+Although the mechanic was interesting and worked some of the times - quite simply, the issues with regards to sluggishness, the camera, and distinct differences in how each weapon worked while underwater meant that fights underwater only felt marginally related to their dry land counterparts.

 That second point is perhaps the most important.

 The big difference between MH3U and MH4U is in regards to how well-paced the action feels.
-The action in MH3U is slower than the games that came before it.
-MH4U keeps the methodical gameplay of its predecessors, while tweaking the aspects of previous experiences that got in the way of the combat.
-In other words, Monster Hunter 4 Ultimate trims the fat from the prior Monster Hunter experiences, to allow the gameplay to become as fluid as possible, while still maintaining the aspects of the previous games that make Monster Hunter what it is.
-You still have the gameplay that depends on commitment to your actions, it's just that the actions that you can take at any given time are much less limited than before.
+The action in MH3U is slower than in the games that came before it.
+MH4U keeps the methodical gameplay of its predecessors while tweaking the aspects of previous experiences that got in the way of the combat.
+In other words, Monster Hunter 4 Ultimate trims the fat from the prior Monster Hunter experiences to allow the gameplay to become as fluid as possible while still maintaining the aspects of the previous games that make Monster Hunter what it is.
+You still have the gameplay that depends on commitment to your actions; it's just that the actions that you can take at any given time are much less limited than before.

-As for the rest of the experience, it can be said that at least in regards to the singleplayer village quests, the experience has been completely and utterly revamped and upgraded.
+As for the rest of the experience, it can be said that, at least in regards to the single-player village quests, the experience has been completely and utterly revamped and upgraded.
 In previous games in the series, the village quests were a relatively short list of quests meant to showcase some of the new monsters or features in the title.
-However, in Monster Hunter Freedom Unite, and Monster Hunter 3 Ultimate, a set of tougher High rank village quests were included to deepen the experience.
-These same High-rank village quests are included in MH4U as well, but even the low ranking versions of the experience benefit from a better sense of progression.
-Throughout the story (which is a much more active affair, this time around, although the game never prevents you from completing any other quests that you had unlocked at the time) you may come into contact with some individuals in any of the 5 hubs that you can unlock.
+However, in Monster Hunter Freedom Unite, and Monster Hunter 3 Ultimate, a set of tougher High-rank village quests were included to deepen the experience.
+These same High-rank village quests are included in MH4U as well, but even the low-ranking versions of the experience benefit from a better sense of progression.
+Throughout the story (which is a much more active affair this time around, although the game never prevents you from completing any other quests that you had unlocked at the time) you may come into contact with some individuals in any of the five hubs that you can unlock.
 By speaking to specific villagers, you may unlock specific new quests for both upgrades and special awards.
-Even without these special hunts, the amount of objectives for each quest level is above the average set in MHFU and MH3U, but with these special requests, the amount of unique hunts that you can partake in increases by an exponential amount.
+Even without these special hunts, the amount of objectives for each quest level is above the average set in MHFU and MH3U, but with these special requests, the number of unique hunts that you can partake in increases by an exponential amount.

-Continuing on the idea of "cohesion", it's also worth noting that these special requests can also have an effect on the various members of your caravan: the street cook, the armory, the merchant, and so forth.
-For example, if you complete a mission to deliver slagtoth oil for the merchant, you might see a permanent upgrade to his services.
+Continuing on the idea of "cohesion," it's also worth noting that these special requests can also have an effect on the various members of your caravan: the street cook, the armory, the merchant, and so forth.
+For example, if you complete a mission to deliver Slagtoth Oil for the merchant, you might see a permanent upgrade to his services.
 This, of course, means that the ingredient quests from Monster Hunter 3 Ultimate make an appearance as well.
-What's especially notable about this mechanic, is just how many of these "dialog quests" exist, and how many of these quests continue on like some sort of sidestory.
-These stories aren't terribly interesting; but the fact that you can "see" the fruits of your labor via the townsfolks' reaction, enrichs the experience of doing these quests by a great deal.
+What's especially notable about this mechanic is just how many of these "dialog quests" exist and how many of these quests continue on like some sort of side story.
+These stories aren't terribly interesting, but the fact that you can "see" the fruits of your labor via the townsfolks' reaction enriches the experience of doing these quests by a great deal.

-As for resource management, and other functions previously taken up by a farm, every function that the farm in MH3U had is still present within MH4U, although separated between several of the various villages.
-Thankfully, switching between these villages is quick, and most of these tasks can be managed within the comfort of the players house thanks to their servant felyne.
-Bringing up felynes, the new Palico system for hunter companions is a massive upgrade from both Monster Hunter Portable 3rd's solution, as well as MH3U's.
-The current system takes some aspects from both (such as Monster Hunter Portable 3rd's felyne equipment mechanic), but also adds its own spin to things.
-Probably the main example is that two Palico felynes can team up to perform special actions together, and also the fact that with upgrades, a felyne companion can boost you into the air for the chance to perform an aerial attack.
-Like in both MHP3rd and MH3U, one of your companions can go with you on online quests, if there are only 2 hunters present.
-Speakng of Multiplayer...
+As for resource management and other functions previously taken up by a farm, every function that the farm in MH3U had is still present within MH4U, although separated between several of the various villages.
+Thankfully, switching between these villages is quick, and most of these tasks can be managed within the comfort of the player's house thanks to their servant, Felyne.
+Bringing up Felynes, the new Palico system for hunter companions is a massive upgrade from both Monster Hunter Portable 3rd's solution as well as MH3U's.
+The current system takes some aspects from both (such as Monster Hunter Portable 3rd's Felyne equipment mechanic) but also adds its own spin to things.
+Probably the main example is that two Palico Felynes can team up to perform special actions together, and also the fact that with upgrades, a Felyne companion can boost you into the air for the chance to perform an aerial attack.
+Like in both MHP3rd and MH3U, one of your companions can go with you on online quests if there are only two hunters present.
+Speaking of Multiplayer...

 As far as the game itself is concerned, however, these few small issues with multiplayer are the only real complaints that can be leveled at the overall experience.
-The game looks both technically and artistically impressive -- the previously mentioned vertical level design allowing the various locales to especially stand out compared to areas in previous titles -- and as mentioned earlier, the gameplay is the most engaging that it has ever been.
-Music is fantastic as ever... and the game makes it a point to be as big as a help without being obnoxious.
-Being able to pull up help at nearly every menu in the game and getting tons of explanation for each feature is something that simply should have been in the games from the beginning (or more specifically, should have never left in Tri -- seeing as a similar feature was available in the players house in MHFU).
+The game looks both technically and artistically impressive -- the previously mentioned vertical level design allows the various locales to especially stand out compared to areas in previous titles -- and as mentioned earlier, the gameplay is the most engaging that it has ever been.
+Music is fantastic as ever... and the game makes it a point to be as big as helping without being obnoxious.
+Being able to pull up help at nearly every menu in the game and getting tons of explanations for each feature is something that simply should have been in the games from the beginning (or, more specifically, should have never left in Tri -- seeing as a similar feature was available in the player's house in MHFU).